littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v.8.1.0 (??/??/??) - Caste Civic Job Bonuses
 -Hive Caste civics no longer give jobs-per-pop, instead giving job efficiency.
 -Builder Caste gains +12.5% foundry and artisan drone efficiency, but loses bonus to tile blocker clearing or waystation construction.
+-Caste civic penalties for lacking other such civics now dynamically added/removed by events.
+--The "Caste Quickening" civic prevents such penalties from applying.

 v.8.0.3 (7/26/26) - Hotfix for Govt.
 Names
 Certain government names lacked a valid short descriptor due to having outdated definitions.